xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 # Introduction

 ## Motivation
-Traditional network automation systems struggle with handling unanticipated scenarios and managing complex multi-domain data dependencies.
+Traditional network automation systems often face challenges in handling unanticipated scenarios and managing complex multi-domain data dependencies.
 Large Language Models (LLMs) offer advanced multimodal data comprehension, adaptive reasoning, and generalization capabilities, making them a promising tool for network management and autonomous network{{TM-IG1230}}.
-However, full automation remains impractical due to risks such as model hallucination, operational errors, and the lack of accountability in decision-making{{Huang25}}.
+However, full automation remains impractical due to risks such as model hallucination, operational errors, and a lack of accountability in decision-making{{Huang25}}.
 This document proposes a structured framework that integrates LLMs into network management through human-in-the-loop collaboration, leveraging their strengths while ensuring oversight, reliability, and operational safety.

 ## Problem Statement